Cinema

 CINE 365 History of Animation (Units: 3)

-Prerequisites: Restricted to upper-division Cinema majors and minors; CINE 200* or equivalent with a grade of C or better; or consent of the instructor.
+Prerequisites: Restricted to upper-division Cinema majors and Animation minors; CINE 200*; and either CINE 211* or CINE 212*; or equivalents with grades of C or better; or permission of the instructor.

 CINE 373 Film and Society (Units: 3)